rgrove/sanitize/README.md

 ### Sanitize::Config::RELAXED

-Allows an even wider variety of markup, including images and tables.
+Allows an even wider variety of markup, including images and tables, as well as safe CSS.
 Links are still limited to FTP, HTTP, HTTPS, and mailto protocols, while images are limited to HTTP and HTTPS.
 In this mode, `rel="nofollow"` is not added to links.

 ```ruby
 Sanitize.fragment(html, Sanitize::Config::RELAXED)